MichalPokojny/MyProject1/README.md

 ## Typography and color scheme
 ------

 **Fonts**

-- Fonts are taken from google fonts
+- Fonts are taken from Google Fonts
 - A font named Jost is used for headings and Logo

 ![Jost font](docs/jost.png)